cristina-j/E-Commerce-Bookstore-Sales-Analysis/README.md

 - Data quality testing and error simulation to mimic real-world inconsistencies
 - Future plans for analyzing trends in book purchases, genres, and customer behavior

+## Files

+- Book_Nook.db: This is the SQLite database generated using Python.
+It contains three clean tables: Books, Customers, and Purchases.
+To explore the contents, download the file and open it using a database browser such as DB Browser for SQLite or query it directly using Python or SQL tools.
+- Book_Insights_Project.sql: This file is a SQL script to manually recreate the same three tables and insert sample data (same in the Book_Nook.db), showcasing knowledge of raw SQL.

 ## Tools & Technologies

 - Python (Pandas, SQLite, Faker)